 From interpreting the legal terminology of the various types of violent crime, to examining the important theories as to why people commit crimes, criminological research gives you the knowledge you need to follow crime trends.

 Different types of violent crime

 In criminology, how a violent crime is approached depends very much on how the crime is defined.
-So many different legal terms exist for various forms of violent crimes that it’s often hard for people to keep track of what means what.
-Following are simple yet detailed definitions of some common types of violent crimes:
+So many different legal terms exist for various forms of violent crime that it’s often hard for people to keep track of what means what.

 In criminology, examining why people commit crime is very important in the ongoing debate of how crime should be handled and prevented.
 Many theories have emerged over the years, and they continue to be explored, individually and in combination, as criminologists seek the best solutions in ultimately reducing types and levels of crime.
 Here is a broad overview of some key theories:

-Biology, genetics, and evolution: Poor diet, mental illness, bad brain chemistry, and even evolutionary rewards for aggressive criminal conduct have been proposed as explanations for crime.
+- Biology, genetics, and evolution: Poor diet, mental illness, bad brain chemistry, and even evolution have been proposed as explanations for crime.

 A sampling of crime stats

 Crime trends are very important to policymakers who must decide how much money to commit to public safety.
 The charts included here show the long-term trends in funding police through 2017 and in crime rates through 2019.
 (Preliminary statistics for the year 2020 indicate a significant increase in crime nationwide.
 This may be an aberration in the long-term downward trend, or it may signal a shift.
 Time will tell.)